-Download your copy of the Student Handbook here!
+Download your copy of the FANS Benefits Handbook here!

 Financial Assistance for Nunavut Students (FANS) is designed to ensure that financial need is not a barrier to higher education.
 It is for students attending designated post-secondary institutions and academic programs.
 FANS offers a number of benefits that are intended to help offset the costs of a post-secondary education.
 Please remember that this program is not intended to cover all of the costs of your education.

 If you need assistance contact the FANS office at email@example.com or call 1-877-860-0680 and ask to speak to a FANS officer.

 Apply to FANS as soon as you can.
 Application deadlines are March 1, July 15 and November 15 of every year.